NoorJehan20/NJ_Pearls_AQI_Predictor/README.md

 ## Overview

-**AQIPM (Air Quality Index Prediction Model)** is an interactive dashboard and machine learning project that predicts the Air Quality Index (AQI) based on PM2.5 and other pollutant data.
+**AQI Predictor (Air Quality Index Prediction Model)** is an interactive dashboard and machine learning project that predicts the Air Quality Index (AQI) based on PM2.5 and other pollutant data.
 It allows users to monitor air quality in Karachi with real-time predictions and trend visualizations.

 ---